Mahikari movement: Organizations with similarities

-Other religious organizations that have similarities include Oomoto, Sekai Kyūsei Kyō, Tenrikyo, and Konkokyo.
-In Sekai Kyūsei Kyō, a practice called Jorei (purification of the spirit) is undertaken.
-A number of organizations have practices that channel universal energy but it is noted that the emphasis in Mahikari is radiating Light from a high dimension emanated from the Creator God.
+Other religious organizations that have similarities include Sekai Kyūsei Kyō (the Church of World Messianity, which Kōtama Okada was originally a follower of) and Oomoto.
+In Sekai Kyūsei Kyō, a practice called Jōrei (purification of the spirit) is undertaken.
+Similarly in Mahikari, okiyome (お浄め) ("purifying"), also known as tekazashi (手かざし) ("laying of hands"), which involves radiating divine Light from a high dimension emanated from the Creator God.
 This Light is said to purify the spirit, mind, and body, of human beings and is made possible through a divine pendant called Omitama.